tsdat/tsdat/docs/tutorials/vap_pipelines.md

     spread = phi[:, peak_idx]
 ```

-The second part of this hook manually shortens the dataset based on the number of
-new timestamps (sized based on the number of calulated spectra) and resets the time
+The second part of this hook manually shortens the dataset based on the number of new timestamps (sized based on the
-coordinate.
-We also assign the data variable values, and drop the input variables we
+number of calculated spectra) and resets the time coordinate.
+We also assign the data variable values, and drop the
-don't want to keep.
+input variables we don't want to keep.

 ```python
     # Trim dataset length